dawn360/Traffic-Sign-Classifier/writeup.md

 ![alt text][grayscale]

-As a last step, I normalized the image data i normalized the image data to improve performance during processing.
+As a last step, I normalized the images by dividing each image by 255 to bring the mean to ~0

 I decided to generate additional data because: